maxlapides/dovetailer/README.md

 ## Reset Styles

-Including a "reset" stylesheet helps ensure that your emails render the same across email clients.
-In the included `common` folder, there's a file named `reset.scss`.
-This is the default set of reset styles that are included automatically in every email.
+Including "reset" styles helps ensure that your emails render the same across all email clients.
+There are two different types of reset styles: reset styles that need to be included in the `<head>` of the email and reset styles that need to be inlined.
+Generally, `<head>` reset styles are client-specific hacks.

+Accordingly, in the included `common` folder, there are two reset files named `reset-head.scss` and `reset-inline.scss`.
+These are the default sets of reset styles that are included automatically in every email.
+These files are the result of our research and have been thoroughly tested.

-This requires no configuration, but if you want to specify your own set of reset styles for an individual email, you can do so by adding a file named `reset.scss` to that email's template folder.
+This requires no configuration, but if you want to specify your own set of reset styles for an individual email, you can do so by adding files named `reset-head.scss` and/or `reset-inline.scss` to your email's template folder.

 ## Responsive Styles